 Hey there!
 This is my third post in the Rust Series called #RustWorthy.
 In my last post, we discussed ownership in Rust.
 This post is an extension of the previous post which includes how ownership happens with functions and we’ll also look at borrowing.

-Functions in Rust#functions-in-rust
+Functions in Rust#

 Like all other common programming languages, functions are extensive in Rust.
 The entry point of Rust code is the main method.
 Let’s look at a simple function in Rust.

 The above is a simple program in Rust that prints strings.
 It has a main function which will be the entry point of the code which prints a string.
 There’s another function print_another_string which will be called from the main function and this will print another string.
 Yeah, I get it!
 This is self-explanatory but I wanted to show a glimpse of a complete Rust code.

 Ownership & Functions in Rust#

 We already spoke about what Ownership is in my last post.
 That’s how Rust handles its memory allocation at runtime.
 We also saw that the ownership will be moved/ transferred if you assign a variable to another variable

 So, What happens when we pass a variable to a function during a function call?
 The ownership is transferred to the function and the value will eventually be dropped from memory when the function completes its execution.
 Thus, the value will not be valid in the scope after the function call.
 Consider the following,

 We have a main method that has an immutable variable s that stores a string, we calculate the length of the string with the help of a function and try to print both the original string and the length of the string.
 We have a function called calculate_length that returns the length of a string.
 Now, what happens when we compile this?
 It won’t!